0xAntu/ctrl-c-v/README.md

 * **Edit Functionality**: Modify existing snippets (both title and text) whenever needed.
 * **Delete Functionality**: Remove unwanted snippets effortlessly.
 * **Clean Table View**: Snippets are displayed in an organized table format for easy readability and management.
+* **Import/Export Data**: Easily import new snippets from a CSV file or export all your existing snippets to a CSV file for backup or transfer.
 * **User-Friendly Interface**: Simple and intuitive design for a smooth experience.

 ## Installation